 Building on the growing popularity of the town, Avani Cam Ranh Resort & Villas offers chic stays, romantic getaways, and fun family breaks starting this year.
 The new addition to Avani’s fast-growing Vietnam portfolio, the resort features 300 guest rooms and 315 private villas, all just steps from the turquoise sea.
 There are plenty of options for dining, events, and gatherings.

 The resort is designed by Studio Noor, a leading architecture and design studio headquartered in Vietnam and Greece.
 It’s luxurious, but not intimidating, and is surely an ideal base for seaside excursions and inland explorations.
 There’s a nearby national park, offshore islands, and pagodas for some day tours.

 Avani Doc Let Resort

 Avani Doc Let Resort, an upscale 273-key property, is part of Doc Let’s exciting developments — 50 kilometers north of high-energy beach town Nha Trang.
-With ample on-site leisure facilities and waterpark slides, and concert venues next door, Avani guests could be excused for never leaving their slice of palm-fringed Eden.
+With ample on-site leisure facilities and waterpark slides, and serene and charming interiors (thanks to KAZE Interior Design Studio), Avani guests could be excused for never leaving their slice of palm-fringed Eden.
 “Lots and lots of hammock time,” as its website says, isn’t so bad of an idea.